ThiagoMorano/let-it-tree/README.md

 A personal project to experiment with Spring Boot and backend development with Java, it was bootstrapped using [Spring initializr](https://start.spring.io/)

 ## Prerequisites
-* Java 17 or higher
+* Java 17 or higher to work on the project
+* Docker for running the project

 ## Usage
 To run the project, you can use Docker Compose to set up both the application and its PostgreSQL database by running `$ docker-compose up`

-To run the tests suites, you can use the following Maven command `$ ./mvnw test`
+To run the test suites, you can use the following Maven command `$ ./mvnw test`

 ## API Endpoints